-- 9. Support a scientific meeting to highlight and evaluate the best assessments for use at different developmental stages, including assessments of communication by non-verbal children.
-(Status: Yet to begin.) - 10.
+- 9. Support a scientific meeting to highlight and evaluate the best assessments for use at different developmental stages, including assessments of communication by nonverbal children.
+(Status: In progress.) - 10.
 Convene a meeting of the leadership from NIH ICs involved in the NIH DSWG to discuss the best mechanisms for fostering cross-disciplinary, collaborative, and clinical research on Down syndrome, in addition to the work already being supported.
 The Working Group should review ongoing international collaborative research efforts and discuss cost, duplication, infrastructure, and training to decide what specific avenues of inquiry to follow.
-(For additional detail, see results of recent scientific meetings in Appendix D.) (Status: Well under way.) - 11.
+(For additional detail, see results of recent scientific meetings in Appendix C.) (Status: Well underway.) - 11.
 Establish or expand training programs for clinician/scientists in research relevant to Down syndrome.
 (Status: In progress.)

 - 12. Develop additional new model systems for studying Down syndrome at the cellular, organ (in addition to brain), and genetic levels.
-Study the effects of perturbation of individual chromosome 21 genes on the differentiation and maturation of neurons and synapses in organisms such as C. elegans and Drosophila.
+Study the effects of perturbation of individual chromosome 21 genes, and groups of genes or the entire chromosome 21 equivalent, on the differentiation and maturation of neurons and synapses in organisms such as C. elegans and Drosophila.
 (Status: Yet to begin.) - 13.
-Develop a coherent program of genetic modifier analysis to show how modifiers contribute to the many phenotypes in Down syndrome.
+Develop a coherent, integrated program of genetic modifier analysis to show how modifiers contribute to the many phenotypes in Down syndrome.
 Researchers can ask targeted questions using gene models once they identify a region of chromosome 21 for further study and once an appropriate animal model is available.
 (Status: In progress.) - 14.
 Explore whether magnetic resonance spectroscopy and other neuroimaging methods, which can show changes much earlier than neurocognitive exams, hold promise for studying neurological health in individuals with Down syndrome.
+Develop improved imaging methods for amyloid and diffuse plaque deposition.
 (Status: In progress.)

 - 15. Develop nanotechnology and other small-molecule approaches to enhance contrast of amyloid imaging reagents for finer resolution studies in younger individuals with Down syndrome.
 (Status: In progress.) - 16.
-To ensure applicability of research findings to all segments of the population, expand outreach efforts to recruit individuals with Down syndrome, including those who are members of racial and ethnic minorities, for clinical trials.
+To ensure applicability of research findings to all segments of the population, expand outreach efforts to recruit individuals with Down syndrome, including those whoare members of racial and ethnic minorities, for clinical trials.
 Consider using telemedicine to screen and enroll participants at distant sites, when appropriate, to enhance enrollment of individuals with Down syndrome in clinical studies.
-(Status: In progress.)
+(Status: In progress.
+See DS-Connect®, Appendix D.)